Narayan Gopal

 Owing to his vocal range he was capable of singing songs of every Nepalese genre.
 Often, his songs were accompanied by the sitar, harmonium and flute.
-He was also a music director during the 1950s to the 70s and belongs to the first generation of professional Nepali singers.
+He was also a music director from the 1950s to the 70s and belongs to the first generation of professional Nepali singers.
 His songs have been showcased in several movies and dramas across the country.